MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 > [!Note]
 > Starting in Windows 10 version 1709, the EWDK is ISO-based.
 To get started, download and mount the ISO, and then run **LaunchBuildEnv**.

+## Optional: Install updated test certificates for HAL extensions

+To work with HAL Extensions, prepare your development system, running Windows 10, version 1709 or a later version of Windows 10.
+Also install the WDK or the EWDK, and then install the updated version of the **Windows OEM HAL Extension Test Cert 2017 (TEST ONLY)**, available for download as a ZIP file: [HAL_Extension_Test_Cert_2017.zip](https://go.microsoft.com/fwlink/?linkid=872294).

+For more information about using this updated certificate, see [Update for "Windows OEM HAL Extension Test Cert 2017 (TEST ONLY)" test certificate](https://support.microsoft.com/help/4131991) on Windows Support.

 ## Optional: Install WinDbg Preview